This is a demonstration & sample application designed to be a simple multi-user web based chat system.

 handles these messages as they are received by the client, and reacts accordingly.

-The plan of this project was to use Azure Web PubSub and Azure Static Web Apps, and to host the server side component as a set of serverless functions in the Static Web Apps API support (which is in fact Azure Functions under the hood).
+The plan of this project was to use Azure Web PubSub and Azure Static Web Apps, and to host the server side component as a set of serverless HTTP functions in Azure Functions.
 Azure Static Web Apps was selected because it has amazing support for codeless and config-less user sign-in and auth, which I wanted to leverage.

 Some comments on this approach: